 The Danish Minister for Environment and Food has granted DKK 34.4 million to fifteen projects in which municipalities will adapt to climate change by making nature-based solutions.
 The projects will also focus on reducing the amount of nitrogen to the aquatic environment and recreational solutions.
 The projects were granted in December 2016 and 2017.
 The project Stork Field mentioned below is one of the 15 projects.
 Read more about the first nine projects.
 Read more about all 15 projects (in Danish).

 In February 2018 changes to the Danish Planning Act came into force.
 Every municipality is obliged to include mapping of flood prone areas into the municipal plan.
 When building in flood prone areas the municipality can enforce rules on preventive measures.
 Read more about the Danish spatial planning system.

 Three new cases focus on a new, absorbent road surfacing designed to absorb large amounts of water at Frederiksberg, a municipality surrounded by the City of Copenhagen, a case focusing on water retention in Copenhagen Zoo and finally a case from Vejle in Jutland, where Downtown Vejle has experienced repeated flooding due to its location.

-Further cases can be seen at the website State-of-Green, which is the entry point for relevant information on green solutions in Denmark, as e.g. the Project Stork Field, Randers, Sønæs, Viborg and Kokkedal – the blue-green garden city.
+Further cases can be seen at the website State-of-Green, which is the entry point for relevant information on green solutions in Denmark, as e.g. the Project Stork Field, Randers, Sønæs, Viborg, Kokkedal – the blue-green garden city and Enghaveparken in Copenhagen.